 The hotel is on a quiet side street, but a short walk to the riverfront cafes and bars.
 Take a bike and go ride on the bamboo bridge.

 Reasmey Cheanich’s only flaw – and it’s more of a warning to others – is that the bum gun in the bathroom has more pressure than a stressed out fire hydrant.
 Seriously, I almost lost an eye.
-Tread lightly with that one.
+Tread lightly with the bum gun.
 And… Beware of slippery floors 😉